HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week2/assignment.md

 Create funtions that are used in these different ways:

 - Create an array with 3 items.
 All items should be functions.
 Iterate through the array and call all the functions.
 - Create a function as a const and try creating a function normally.
 Call both functions.
-Read up on this if you are interested: https://stackoverflow.com/questions/1013385/what-is-the-difference-between-a-function-expression-vs-declaration-in-javascrip
+Read up on this [here](https://stackoverflow.com/questions/1013385/what-is-the-difference-between-a-function-expression-vs-declaration-in-javascrip) if you are interested
 - Create an object that has a key whose value is a function.
 Try calling this function.

 Yes i know that was a little tough, now on to the fun part 🎉